 Also unlike aggregation, netting is not optional and is performed whether or not an owner chooses to aggregate.

-Note that the proposed regulations distinguish this calculation from the calculation of REIT dividends and publicly held partnership income or loss.
+Note that the regulations distinguish this calculation from the calculation of REIT dividends and publicly held partnership income or loss.

 If, after netting, the amount of qualified business income for all businesses is a loss, that loss is carried over to the next tax year and treated as a separate business for purposes of the calculation.